By Dave Booda

 When Yes Doesn’t Mean Yes

-The more I talked to women about their experience, the more I realized it wasn’t at all like mine.
+The more I talked with women about their experience, the more I realized it wasn’t at all like mine.
 I rarely feel unsafe.
 When I leave a bar at two in the morning, I’m mostly thinking about where I can find an all-night taco shop, not “will I get assaulted on the way to my car”.

 I’ve never said no to someone and been afraid they would become violent.
 I’ve never walked through a crowded bar and been afraid someone will grope me.